figwasp/figwasp/README.md

         And there is a Kubernetes cluster
-        And the server is deployed to the cluster using a Kubernetes deployment And the image of the server is pulled from the repository And the endpoint is exposed using a Kubernetes service and ingress And Alduin is running in the cluster
+        And the server is deployed to the cluster using a Kubernetes deployment And the image of the server is pulled from the repository And the endpoint is exposed using a Kubernetes service And Alduin is running in the cluster
         And Alduin is authenticated as a Kubernetes service account And the service account is authorised to get and patch deployments